microsoft/vscode-wiki/Semantic-Highlighting-Overview.md

 ## Highlighting in the editor
 - Semantic tokens are merged with syntax (TextMate) tokens, semantic tokens win
 - language and standard token classification (string, regex, comment) is still done with the TextMate grammars
-- Setting `editor.semanticHighlighting.enable` to turn feature on/off (also per language)
+- Setting `editor.semanticHighlighting.enabled` to turn feature on/off (also per language)

 ## Try it out: